alexjguy/sftp_chroot_key_role/README.md

 * chroot_home_directory - This will create a directory in / in which the jailed user directories will be into.
 Ex: /sftp/user1, /sftp/user2 .
 * sftp_group_name - The OS group that allows users to login through sftp.
-* users - a dictionary that contains an array of key value pairs.
+* users - a dictionary that contains an array of key value pairs:

    name - the name of the user.